-a.
-Provide students opportunities to: interact with their peers who will attend their kindergarten class promoting social skills, establish a connection between the kindergarten teacher and preschooler, practice kindergarten rituals such as eating in the cafeteria, attending assemblies, and visiting the computer lab, and attend the district's one-week Summer Bridge program.
-Preschool parents will be provided the opportunity to participate in classroom and school events and to learn about school readiness and early literacy activities.
+- a.
+Provide students opportunities to: - interact with their peers who will attend their kindergarten class promoting social skills, - establish a connection between the kindergarten teacher and preschooler, - practice kindergarten rituals such as eating in the cafeteria, attending assemblies, and visiting the computer lab, and - attend the district's one-week Summer Bridge program.
+Preschool parents will be provided the opportunity to participate in classroom and school events and to learn about school readiness and early literacy activities. - b.
+Purchase posters with visual cues for Kinder students to understand Life Skills & School Wide Norms such as; How to line up, playground rules, walking & lining up in the halls, Kindness etc. Teachers will use various equipment such as the laminator, copier, Duplo, poster maker.
+Maintenance agreements ensure the equipment listed above is available and usable to provide a print rich environment.